-It only takes one bad overpacking experience to know that lugging heavy, cumbersome bags up steep stairs, onto public transit, and along bumpy cobblestone streets is not worth the effort.
+It only takes one overpacking experience to realize that lugging heavy, cumbersome bags up steep steps, onto public transit and along cobblestone streets isn’t worth the effort.
 A few days in, you’ll dream of hurling your bags off the side of a train and vow never to overpack again.

 1. Think Differently

-It’s only natural that the farther away from home you’re traveling, the stronger the urge becomes to pack more stuff.
-The first step to becoming a packing master is to change the way you think about the process.
+It’s only natural that the further from home you’re traveling, the stronger the urge becomes to pack more stuff.
+The first step to becoming a master packer is to change the way you think about the process:

 - It’s okay not to prepare for every potential situation.
 If you forget an item, you’ll be able to find something comparable at your destination.
 If something gets dirty, you can wash it.
 If something breaks, you can fix it.
 Pack the least amount of stuff you’ll need to enjoy your trip.
 When in doubt, just leave it out.

 - It’s okay to wear your clothes more than once.
-At home, your friends and co-workers might notice if you wore the same outfit twice in the same week.
-But, when you’re traveling, who cares?
-More often than not, you’ll be surrounded by strangers who won’t know whether your outfiit or a piece of clothing is a repeat.
+Back home, your friends and coworkers may notice if you wear the same outfit twice in one week.
+When you’re traveling, who cares?
+More often than not, you’ll be surrounded by strangers who won’t know whether your outfit is a repeat.

 - Packing less won’t cramp your style.
-Fewer pieces doesn’t necessarily mean less fashionable.
+You don’t have to sacrifice fashion when packing less.
 Even the most fashion-forward person can craft a stylish travel wardrobe out of a few pieces.
-It takes a little planning and great accessories, but it’s definitely doable.
+It may take a little planning and some great accessories, but it’s definitely doable.

-- Take advantage of thinner, summer-weight fabrics.
+- Take advantage of thin, lightweight fabrics.
 Semi-sheer pieces, lightweight jersey knits and rayon all pack down exceptionally well.
-Bring a few items made in these materials and you’ll save significant space.
-If warmth is a consideration, just plan to layer these lightweight pieces together.
-That gives you more flexibility than packing heavier-weight clothes.
+Bring a few items made in these materials, and you’ll save significant space.
+If warmth is a consideration, layer these lightweight pieces together.

-- Shorts, capris and mini-skirts have less material than their longer-length counterparts, guaranteeing a space savings.
-As long as you’ll feel safe, comfortable and culturally appropriate in the destinations you’re visiting, consider packing shorter-length items.
+- Shorts, capris and skirts have less material than their long-length counterparts, guaranteeing space savings.
+As long as you’ll be adhering to cultural expectations in the destinations you’re visiting, consider packing shorter-length items.
 Or, bring a pair of zip-off pants instead of pants plus shorts.

 3. Go Multifunctional

-A critical part of traveling light is to pack only pieces that can serve double or triple duty.
-Wardrobe staples like dark-colored jeans or a casual blazer can be dressed up for an evening out on the town or down for a day of sightseeing.
-Maxi skirts can be worn as a midi or knee-length dress, and with a little creativity, circle scarfs can be worn a dozen ways.
-And, if you go the capsule wardrobe route, picking only pieces that mix-and-match well together, you can carry even less.
+A critical part of traveling light is packing pieces that can serve double or triple duty.
+Wardrobe staples like dark jeans and a casual blazer can be dressed up for an evening on the town or dressed down for a day of sightseeing.
+Maxi skirts can sometimes be worn as a midi or knee-length dress, and with a little creativity, infinity scarves can be worn several ways.
+And, if you go the capsule wardrobe route, picking only pieces that work well together, you can carry even less.

-This multifunctional rule also applies to your shoes.
-Choose sandals that are comfortable enough to walk in for hours but dressy enough to wear to dinner.
-And, consider European-style sneakers.
-Because of their slimmer profile and simpler adornment, these sneakers tend to work in a wider range of social settings than their more brightly-colored, sports-centric American counterparts.
+The multifunctional rule also applies to your shoes.
+Choose sandals that are comfortable enough for walking and dressy enough to wear to dinner.
+When in doubt, consider European-style sneakers.
+Due to their slim profile, these sneakers tend to work well in a wide range of settings.

 Before you place an item in your suitcase, ask yourself how many times and ways you can wear it.
 If the answer is “one,” don’t pack it.